sunnybiju2005/billing-application/AUTO_PY_TO_EXE_GUIDE.md

 --hidden-import=missing_module_name
 ```

-### "Cannot open resource" Barcode Error
+### "Cannot open resource" or "Cairo library not found" Barcode Error

 **Solution:**
-This is already handled!
-The application will automatically fall back to SVG format if PNG generation fails.
-SVG files work just as well and can be opened in any browser or image viewer.

-If you want to ensure PNG works, you can add font files to "Additional Files", but SVG fallback is recommended.
+1. Install svglib and reportlab: `pip install svglib reportlab`
+2. Rebuild your executable
+3. The application will automatically use SVG→PNG conversion (pure Python, no system libraries needed)

+**Note:** `cairosvg` requires system Cairo DLLs which don't work well in executables. `svglib` + `reportlab` is the recommended solution for executables.

 ### Data Not Persisting